Dungeons & Dragons Online: Post-release modules

-On June 9, 2009, the official D&D Online website announced that Dungeons & Dragons Online would convert to a subscriptionless "free to play" game for players in North America, under the new name Dungeons & Dragons Online: Eberron Unlimited.
-The level cap would be increased to level 20 and free users would have access to the majority of game content; some features would have to be purchased with Dungeons & Dragons Online points or unlocked through play.
-There would be VIP access with additional features available, as well as free DDO points.
-Closed beta registration opened on June 9, 2009.
+By June 2009, Dungeons & Dragons Online was converted to a subscriptionless "free to play" game for players in North America, under the new name Dungeons & Dragons Online: Eberron Unlimited.
+The level cap was increased to level 20 and free users had access to the majority of game content; some features have to be purchased with Dungeons & Dragons Online points or unlocked through play.
+There is a VIP access with additional features available, as well as free DDO points.
+Closed beta registration opened on June 9.
 The game and contents were free to download on September 1 for VIP members and September 9 for the general North American public.

-On December 19, 2016, it was announced that Turbine would no longer develop the game, rather a new studio was formed under the name Standing Stone Games, the staff of whom would be ex-Turbine.
-The publishing of the game would transfer from Warner Bros.
+By December 2016, Turbine was no longer developing the game, and a new studio was formed under the name Standing Stone Games, the staff of whom would be ex-Turbine.
+The publishing of the game was transferred from Warner Bros.
 Interactive Entertainment to Daybreak Game Company.
 While a reason was not given for the transition, it was assured that the game would continue with new development.